QUINOA - Gluten Free

 Recommended Preparation Instructions:

-Bring 2 cups water or stock to a boil.
-Add 1 cup of quinoa, reduce heat to low, and simmer for 15 minutes.
+Bring 1 cup quinoa and 2 cups water or stock to a boil.
+Reduce heat and simmer for 15 minutes.
 The grain will pop and the outside germ will separate into a curly tail.

 Color: Golden with black specs.